lukepuplett/evoq-ethereum/README.md

 // Create a raw contract caller var caller = new RawContractCaller(endpoint);

+// Create a JSON-RPC context
+var context = new JsonRpcContext();

 // Example with named parameters in the signature var resultNamed = await caller.CallAsync(
+    context,
     contractAddress,
     "transfer(address to,uint256 amount)",  // Named parameters in signature
     ("to", recipientAddress),